-HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch government, because the government is afraid for well organized large groups of people that do not just mindlessly buy their sh*t.
+HK is a founding member of the No Surrender MC and was later incarcerated by the corrupt Dutch judicial system and government, because the government is afraid for well organized large groups of people that do not just mindlessly buy their sh*t.
 HK, who has no criminal record, therefore is a political prisoner in the would be Dutch democracy run by treacherous WEF agents.

 I started this portrait in GIMP, but later switched to Affinity Photo.
 MT is one of the best writers history has known and wrote books that profoundly challenge imagination and persuade his readers to cast off limiting conditioning in a most eloquent way.
 His elevated knowledge and consciousness hint at the fact that he wasn't just an ordinary member of society, but one who was privileged to have access to information unavailable to those forced to run around in circles in the induced comfort zone mess.
 Those that aren't, know what these words refer to.

 Four years after I sprayed this portrait with an Iwata HP-BH airbrush gun and Inspire H2O paint on paper, I digitally reworked it in Affinity Photo.
 Bukowski had an elusive mind, resulting from the demanding life he was cast into on this planet, that drove him to write hard hitting, strange books, thereby gaining a considerable following of people who probably had related strange aspects to their personality and life as well, either in this life or in previous ones.
-Bukowski never made an effort to hide his weirdness and quirks, and most likely enjoyed to shock others with them.
+Bukowski never made an effort of hiding his weirdness and quirks, and most likely enjoyed to shock others with them.